The Moon is Blue is a Romantic Comedy play that was adapted into a film, both written by F. Hugh Herbert.

 - Like an Old Married Couple: In the final scene, when Patty suddenly starts arguing with Don about spending so much money on gambling, he tells her: "Will you kindly shut up?
 We're not married yet."
 She smiles, realizing what he's just said.

-- Officer O'Hara: Detective-Sergeant Michael O'Neill, Patty's Overprotective Dad.
+- Officer O'Hara: Detective-Sergeant Michael O'Neill, Patty's dad.
 She describes him as being Brooklyn-born but "Irish from way back" and talking in a thick brogue when he gets angry, which he does in the only scene where he appears.

 - Parody Commercial: Patty appears on television in a singing commercial for beer in the film version.